WORKPLACE (EMPLOYEES)

 - Training on assistive technology to build confidence and independence.

-- One-to-one or group coaching to develop strategies for focus, organisation and wellbeing.
+- One-to-one or group coaching to explore different ways of approaching focus, organisation, and day-to-day work.

 Funding